-Holly Grove School is a Primary Special School for pupils aged 2-11.
-All of our pupils have an Education, Health and Care Plan (EHCP).
-Holly Grove School is part of a purpose built campus building containing a Nursery, Children and Family Wellbeing Team and a mainstream primary school as well as public areas including a library and faith centre.
+Holly Grove School is part of a purpose built campus building containing a Nursery, Children and Family Wellbeing Team and a mainstream primary school, East Lancashire Learning Information Exchange (ELLIE Centre) as well as public areas including a library faith centre and The Exchange Education Centre.
 We also provide workspace for a multi-disciplinary team including Occupational Therapists, Speech and Language Therapists, Physiotherapists and School Nursing Team.

 There are 5 DSLs in school.
 DSL meetings are held at a minimum monthly to discuss and shape safeguarding arrangements within school and half termly safeguarding briefings are held for the whole school team.
 These are used to enable all staff and governors to be informed and to make contributions.
-Regular meetings are held with all Campus Partners to enable them to discuss and action any safeguarding concerns regarding the building as a whole.
+Regular meetings are held with all Campus Partners, Equans and Lancashire County Council to enable them to discuss and action any safeguarding concerns regarding the building as a whole.